 As in the PI case, the initial PID design balances reference tracking and disturbance rejection.
 In this case as well, the controller yields some overshoot in the reference-tracking response, and suppresses the input disturbance with a longer settling time.

-without changing the response time or the transient-behavior coefficient.
+reference tracking without changing the response time or the transient-behavior

 and in the Focus menu, select

 PID Tuner automatically retunes the controller coefficients with a focus on reference-tracking performance.

 The responses with the balanced controller are now displayed

 Block response, and the controller tuned